Skip to main content

 • Molecular imaging, including innovative tracers and modern PET-CT

-• PET/CT diagnostics (especially PSMA PET-CT, somatostatin receptor PET-CT)
+• PET/CT-Diagnostic (especially PSMA PET-CT, Zirconium-PET/CT, Somatostatin Receptor PET-CT)

 • Complete conventional nuclear medicine spectrum, including SPECT-CT